xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 </pre>
 </div>

-Introduced late 2019, Q100 based systems are future proof for the next years to come.
+10 years after FCS, Q100 based systems will still be able to handle the BGP full view and extra prefixes.

 ### Q200